tvcutsem/harmony-reflect/README.md

 a global object `Reflect` is defined that contains reflection methods as defined in the [ES6 spec](http://www.ecma-international.org/ecma-262/6.0/#sec-reflect-object).

-This library also updates the "harmony-era" `Proxy` object in the V8 engine (also used in node.js) to follow the latest [direct proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) [spec](http://www.ecma-international.org/ecma-262/6.0/).
+This library also updates the "harmony-era" `Proxy` object in the V8 engine (also used in node.js) to follow the latest [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) spec.
 To create such a proxy, call:

     var proxy = new Proxy(target, handler)

+See below for a list of spec incompatibilities and other gotcha's.

 API Docs
 ========